mightyjens/mightyjens.github.io/content/posts/2025/pangolin-crowsec-ssh.md

 ---
 SSH is a critical service for system administrators, but it is often targeted by brute-force attacks.
 As part of the Pangolin open-source project, securing your infrastructure is a priority.
+To additionally secure your hosts ssh access using crowdsec, we'll have to take a couple of steps.

 ## Install local bouncer on your host
 ```shell